Do Pool Chemicals Cause Cancer? Safety Facts & Prevention

 1. Calculate shock level: Based on your current CYA reading using the FC/CYA chart

-2. Add liquid chlorine to reach shock level: Usually 10-20ppm FC depending on CYA
+2. Add liquid chlorine to reach shock level: Determined by your specific CYA level using the FC/CYA chart

 3. Maintain shock level 24/7: Test every few hours and add more liquid chlorine as needed